hybridink/hybrid.ink/submit/fiction.md

 * Psychological struggles
 * Coming of age stories
 * Inventive writing styles and techniques
-* New takes on humanity
+* New takes on humanity: past, present, and future

 Don't let this list stop you, but here are some things we're wary of: